Horizon entropy consistent with FLRW equations for general modified theories of gravity and for all EoS of the matter field

 \tolerance=5000

-{ $^{1)}$ Department of Physics, Nagoya University, Nagoya 464-8602, Japan \\ $^{2)}$ Kobayashi-Maskawa Institute for the Origin of Particles and the Universe, Nagoya University, Nagoya 464-8602, Japan \\ $^{3)}$ ICREA, Passeig Luis Companys, 23, 08010 Barcelona, Spain\\ $^{4)}$ Institute of Space Sciences (ICE, CSIC) C. Can Magrans s/n, 08193 Barcelona, Spain\\ $^{5)}$ National Institute of Technology Jamshedpur, Department of Physics, Jamshedpur - 831 014, India\\ $^{6)}$ School of Physical Sciences, Indian Association for the Cultivation of Science, Kolkata-700032, India}
+{ $^{1)}$ Department of Physics, Nagoya University, Nagoya 464-8602, Japan \\ $^{2)}$ Kobayashi-Maskawa Institute for the Origin of Particles and the Universe, Nagoya University, Nagoya 464-8602, Japan \\ $^{3)}$ ICREA, Passeig Luis Companys, 23, 08010 Barcelona, Spain\\ $^{4)}$ Institute of Space Sciences (ICE, CSIC) C. Can Magrans s/n, 08193 Barcelona, Spain\\ $^{5)}$ National Institute of Technology Jamshedpur, Department of Physics, Jamshedpur - 831 014, India\\ $^{6)}$ Department of Physics, Visva-Bharati University, Santiniketan 731235\\ $^{7)}$ School of Physical Sciences, Indian Association for the Cultivation of Science, Kolkata-700032, India}

 \tolerance=5000